renovatebot/renovate/docs/development/issue-labeling.md

 Add a label `reproduction:needed` if nobody's reproduced it in a public repo yet and such a reproduction is necessary before further work can be done.
 Add the label `reproduction:provided` once there is a public reproduction.

-Add a label `duplicate` to issues/PRs that are a duplicate of an earlier issue/PR.

 ### Self-hosted